 The Pesticide and Fertilizer Management Division regulates the sale and use of pesticides and fertilizers in Minnesota.
 Activities include permitting and inspection of ag chemical facilities, licensing of applicators, oversight of agricultural chemical site remediation, voluntary cleanups, and waste pesticide collection.
 Additionally, division personnel respond to emergencies, conduct pesticide misuse investigations, monitor surface water and ground water for agricultural chemicals, and develop and promote best management practices.

 The Plant Protection Division works to protect Minnesota’s agricultural crops and native plant species.
-The division surveys for agricultural and forest pests and diseases, and has overall responsibility for reducing or eliminating exotic and invasive plant pests.
-The division certifies, inspects, and regulates the nursery and apiary industries to protect against invasive or exotic pests, and provides certification services so nursery stock and bee colonies/equipment meet export requirements.
-The division also inspects and certifies the seed industry and the seed potato industry and has United States Department of Agriculture (USDA) authority to confirm requirements through inspection and issue commodity certifications for international agriculture trade.
+They survey for agricultural and forest pests and diseases, carrying the responsibility for reducing or eliminating exotic and invasive terrestrial plant pests.
+The Plant Protection Division certifies, inspects, and regulates the nursery and apiary industries to protect against invasive or exotic pests, and provides certification services so nursery stock and bee colonies/equipment meet export requirements.
+The division is also responsible for certifying the seed industry and the seed potato industry and has United States Department of Agriculture (USDA) authority to confirm requirements through inspection and issue commodity certifications for international agriculture trade.
 Additionally, the division has the responsibility of protecting sellers and owners of grain through inspections and investigations, as well USDA inspection authority over fresh fruits and vegetables to help maintain fair trade practices.